Macchina-CLI/macchina/README_CARGO.md

 ---

 # About Macchina
 Macchina is a fetching program, not a library.
-But you can use the functions it relies on to extract system data in your own program.

 It lets you view basic system information, like your hostname, your kernel version, memory usage, and much more.
 No one wants a slow fetcher, and macchina's main goal is to provide you with handy features while keeping performance a priority.